 Router provisioning tools

 Once the configuration is generated, a platform or means must be selected that can transmit and deploy this configuration to live infrastructure.
 Popular means of orchestrating include SNMP + (T)FTP , vty marshaling (usually over SSH) and NETCONF (again, usually over SSH).
-In terms of platforms, open source orchestration stack Ansible and Cisco’s Network Service Orchestrator provide more complete solutions.
+In terms of platforms, open source orchestration stack Ansible and some vendor proprietary tools provide more complete solutions.

 A word of caution